mozilla/webmaker-mediasync/README.md

 >
 > + `serviceKeys` - **required** - An object containing API keys for each service you plan to use.
 > + `limit` - Used to specify the amount of results returned in a query.
 Defaults to 30.
+> + `cacheExpiry` - Used to specify how long searches should be cached, in seconds.
+Defaults to 1800 seconds.

 Example:
 ```